fayaz-rafin/student-data-visualization/README.md

 - Export charts from the Streamlit UI (built‑in menu)

 Note: Expected CSV columns include `Hour` (e.g., `13:30`), `Dur.` (minutes), `Enr Count`, and `Subj`.

+### Why Streamlit helps analyze this data better
+- Interactive exploration: Hover tooltips reveal exact times, subjects, and totals without re-running scripts.
+- Rapid iteration: Upload new weekday CSVs on the fly to compare snapshots or scenarios.
+- Focused views: Filter by specific weekdays to drill into patterns quickly.
+- Clear context: Stacked bars at class end times show both subject composition and total students released at a glance.
+- Shareable: Launch locally or deploy to a remote workspace so stakeholders can self-serve insights.

 ### Sample output figures